|Site Role||Member, Guest Speaker Questioner|

 -Myself, and seemingly no methodology satisfied the premise.

-Gödel's incompleteness theorem applies to logical languages with countable alphabets.
-So it does not rule out the possibility that one might be able to prove 'everything' in a language with an uncountable alphabet OR expand the alphabet to account for new variables.
+Gödel's incompleteness theorem applies to formal languages with countable alphabets.
+So it does not rule out the possibility that one might be able to prove 'everything' in a formal system with an uncountable alphabet OR expand the alphabet to account for new variables.